the-PrafulDesai/Foodify/README.md

 1) Introduction
 Foodify is a front-end project developed to enhance the food ordering experience in a specific zonal area.
 The main focus of the project is the home page screen, which showcases various animations and visual elements to capture the attention of users and provide a memorable browsing experience.
-This project was created by Nidhi Kaswala and [Your Name] as collaborative contributors.
+This project was created by Nidhi Kaswala and Praful Desai as collaborative contributors.
 Although the project currently consists of a single screen, it can be further developed to include additional features and screens for a complete food delivery website.

 2) Features